-- The citation impact scores of Dutch AI research and the AI scientists established here - an indicator of quality - are high.
+- The citation-impact scores of Dutch AI-research and AI-researchers based in the Netherlands – an indicator for quality – is high.

-- The citation impact score of departing AI scientists is slightly higher than that of returning AI scientists - as is the case for most countries in this analysis.
+- The citation-impact score of departing AI-scientists is slightly higher than that of incoming AI-scientists – as is the case for most countries in this comparison.

 Artificial Intelligence (AI) is on the rise.
 It is currently regarded as the key technology that will radically change our society and economy.
 People often speak of it as being an AI race: developments are moving fast and countries are investing heavily.
 Countries that are currently unable to keep up with international developments in the field of AI would put their economies at a disadvantage (see for example AINED, 2018; Ministry of Economic Affairs, Agriculture and Innovation, 2019; NRC, 2019; House of Representatives, 2020).
 China and the United States, in particular, are mentioned as countries that are far ahead of the troops.
 Many concerns are expressed about the position of the Netherlands: that investments are lagging behind neighbouring countries; that the Netherlands is training too little AI talent and that the talent is leaving en masse abroad (AINED, 2018; Kickstart AI, 2019; Ministry of Education, Culture and Science, 2019; House of Representatives, 2020).

 But what is the actual situation in the Netherlands?
 In a series of publications, the Rathenau Instituut provides numerical insight into a number of conditions for the development of AI in the Netherlands.
 We look in particular at AI research.
 In this first fact sheet we discuss the mobility of AI scientists.
 We compare the Netherlands with the ten countries that had the highest publication output in the field of AI in the period 2009-2018.